davidwilson3/react-typescript-checkmark/README.md

 `visible`: a boolean value that toggles visibility

-`backgroundColor`: accepts string that is passed to styling as CSS color (#00000, blue, .etc)
+`backgroundColor`: accepts string that is passed to styling as CSS color (#00000, blue, etc)

-`checkColor`: accepts string that is passed to styling as CSS color (#00000, blue, .etc)
+`checkColor`: accepts string that is passed to styling as CSS color (#00000, blue, etc)

 `checkThickness`: accepts a number that determines the thickness of the checkmark